 Make it a summer to remember and pack your days with afternoon dips in the pool, mornings at the water park, or wet-and-wild fun at one of our many local splash pads.
 Let’s be honest: Summer would be unbearable without the water to give us a break from this brutal Florida heat!

 Splash Pads & Parks

 Splash Ground at the Jacksonville Zoo & Gardens: Thank goodness my children always remind me to let them wear their swimsuits to the zoo!
 Getting wet at the zoo’s splash pad is one of their favorite parts of the trip!

 Splash Park at St. Augustine Pier: Head on down to the St. Augustine Pier where kids can splash in the water at the splash pad and also enjoy a sandy playground directly connected to it.
 If you go on Wednesday morning, you can also enjoy the weekly Farmer’s Market.

 Splash Pad at Sunshine Park: We love the splash pad at the newly renovated South Beach Park & Sunshine Playground!
 They have separate areas to splash around for both big kids and toddlers.

-Hanna Park Kids Splash Park – Hanna Park offers fun trails, camping, and beach access, but we have rarely ever been without hitting up the Kids Splash Park.
-Open from Memorial Day through Labor Day the splash park is designed for children 48 inches and under, but my older kids have never been turned away!
+Hanna Park Kids Splash Park: Hanna Park offers fun trails, camping, and beach access, but we have rarely ever been without hitting up the Kids Splash Park.
+Open from Memorial Day through Labor Day, the splash park is designed for children 48 inches and under, but my older kids have never been turned away!
 There’s a $5 fee to enter Hanna Park.

-Check out our post on Water Park Day Trips from Jacksonville!
+For more water park fun, check out our post on Water Park Day Trips from Jacksonville!